mshibanami/redirect-web/docs/redirect-rule.md

 # Redirect Rule

-This section provides detailed information on how to set up redirect rules using Redirect Web.
+This page provides detailed information on how to set up redirect rules using Redirect Web.

 ## Options